lc00/wiki-experiment/Authentic-Leadership.md

 * Be more loyal to your dreams than your fears.
 * Yes/no questions are combative.
 * Follow what you feel.
 Where are you being pulled?
+* Management is working with change, leadership is working with complexity.
+* Change results from dissatisfaction
+* Doorbell moments indicate that autopilot isn't good enough.
+* It's not your job to compare yourself.
+* Find the wholeness that's already within you.
+* Increase your self-awareness and reflect.
+* Strive for wholeness over perfection ("Self-improvement"/doubt/criticism vs. self-compassion/love)

+Types of power:

+1. Personal power
+1. Relational power
+1. Knowledge power
+1. Positional power

 > "Managing for finacial results, then, begins with the leader managing his inner life so that the right emotional and behavioral chain reaction occurs."